Maximilian Harden: Biography

 Initially a monarchist, Harden became a fierce critic of Kaiser Wilhelm II and his entourage including Philipp, Prince of Eulenburg, and General Kuno von Moltke.
-His public accusations of homosexual behaviour – according to Paragraph 175 a criminal offence at that time – from 1906 on led to numerous trials and did sustained damage to the reputation of the ruling House of Hohenzollern and the German jurisdiction.
-In reaction Karl Kraus, disgusted by the public display of intimate details, wrote an obituary: Maximilian Harden.
+His public accusations, from 1906 on for homosexual behaviour – according to Paragraph 175 of the criminal code, a criminal offence at that time – led to numerous trials and caused sustained damage to the reputation of the ruling House of Hohenzollern and the German jurisdiction, the whole episode denoted as the Eulenburg affair.

+In reaction, Karl Kraus, disgusted by the public display of intimate details, wrote an obituary: Maximilian Harden.
 Eine Erledigung (A Settlement).

-By 1914, Harden had again moved sufficiently to the right that he welcomed the German invasion of Belgium.
-During the war, Harden was an annexationist who wrote numerous articles demanding that Germany win the war to annex most of Europe, Africa and Asia to make the Reich the world's greatest power.
-However, after the war he became a pacifist and supported the Weimar Republic.
-In 1921, he devoted two issues of Die Zukunft to covering the assassination of Talat Pasha and subsequent trial of the assassin, harshly criticizing Germany's failure to take action against the Armenian genocide.
+By 1914, Harden had moved sufficiently to the right that he welcomed the German invasion of Belgium.
+During the war, Harden was an annexationist who wrote numerous articles demanding that Germany win the war to annex most of Europe, Africa, and Asia to make the Reich the world's greatest power.
+However, after the war, he turned into a pacifist and supported the regime of the Weimar Republic.
+In 1921, he devoted two issues of Die Zukunft to the assassination of Talat Pasha and the subsequent trial of the assassin, harshly criticizing Germany's failure to take action against the Armenian genocide.

-In the following years Harden's readership diminished.
+In the following years, Harden's readership diminished.
 On 3 July 1922, a few days after the assassination of Walther Rathenau, he was severely injured in an assault conducted by Freikorps members.
-In the following trial the court ruled that his writings had provoked the two assailants, Bert Weichardt and Albert Wilhelm Grenz.
+In the following trial, the court ruled that his writings had "provoked" the two assailants, Bert Weichardt and Albert Wilhelm Grenz.
 Both were charged and sentenced to two years and five months, and four years, respectively.

-Harden abandoned the publishing of Die Zukunft and in 1923 retired to Montana, Switzerland, where he died four years later.
+Harden abandoned the publishing of Die Zukunft and, in 1923, retired to Montana, Switzerland, where he died four years later.
 His grave is located in Berlin at the Friedhof Heerstraße (Feld 8-C-10 (Reg.
 335) (Ehrengrab)).

-The British historian A. J. P. Taylor wrote: Harden was certainly the most brilliant political writer during the reign of Wilhelm II.
+British historian A. J. P. Taylor wrote: Harden was certainly the most brilliant political writer during the reign of Wilhelm II.
 His paper, Die Zukunft, had a unique influence despite its small circulation.
-But Harden's spirit was essential critical and destructive.
+But Harden's spirit was essentially critical and destructive.
 He always took up men when they were down-Bismarck after his fall and Holstein after his resignation.
-Equally he denounced those were up-Wilhelm II when in power, and even Ebert.
+Equally he denounced those who were up-Wilhelm II when in power, and even Ebert.
 His outstanding achievement was to hound Eulenburg from public life-not much to be really proud of.
 In international affairs, he swung from one extreme to another: at one time a Big Navy man, later an advocate of a naval agreement.
-At the beginning of the First World War he was a violent annexationist, towards its end a Wilsonian democrat and internationalist.
+At the beginning of the First World War, he was a violent annexationist, towards its end, a Wilsonian democrat and internationalist.
 He remained constant only in his high opinion of himself and contempt for everybody else.